 - Models 2018 or newer, minimum 8GB of RAM

 - Must be able to run one of the two most recent Operating Systems from Mac, and not have battery issues.

 Mandatory: All students must have a plastic cover and neoprene sleeve to protect their computer from damage during transport and use.

-Optional: a silicone keyboard cover helps keep out dust, water, and can be purchased in many languages to change the appearance of the keyboard.
+Optional: A silicone keyboard cover helps keep out dust and water, and can be purchased in many languages to change the appearance of the keyboard.

 Additional Purchasing Information